-Q. Where can I find guidelines or rules of thumb to help determine fair use practices?
+Q. Where can I find guidelines to help determine fair use practices?

 A. Many professional groups and disciplines have begun to establish best practice documents which are useful in making fair use decisions.
-See the University of Minnesota’s Guidelines and Best Practices page for information on how to use a best practices document, and consult the Center for Media and Social Impact for links to the many best practice documents now available for various disciplines.
+See the University of Minnesota’s Using Existing Works page for information on understanding the rules of fair use.
+Consult the Center for Media and Social Impact for links to the many best practice documents now available for various disciplines.

 Q. May I put electronic copies of course readings on my home page or Moodle site without copyright permission?

 Remember: more stringent guidelines may apply to images, graphics, video, sound, etc.

 Q. I want to put several articles and book chapters that I wrote up on my website.
 Can I do this?